Acton Hoarding Cleanup Services

 Official Website: Massachusetts Department of Environmental Protection

-Recycling and Material Recovery Requirements for Hoarding Cleanup in Acton
+Material Handling and Waste Separation Requirements for Hoarding Cleanup in Acton

 What Neighborhoods Do We Serve Throughout Acton, MA?

-- West Acton Village: Characterized by older single-family homes and narrow streets, requiring careful truck navigation and frequent coordination with the DPW for bulk pickups.
-Many properties have limited driveway access, making curbside collection essential.
+- West Acton Village: Characterized by older homes and narrow streets, requiring careful truck access and frequent coordination with the DPW for parking and right-of-way permits during cleanup.